sovrynn/ecdo/0-FOUNDATION-THEORY/s1-to-s2/rotation-speed/README.md

 ![](../img/globe-viz.png "global rotation diagram")

+It can be difficult to imagine hourly speeds.
+Just try converting it to m/s and you'll get a better idea - 1200 km/h becomes 333m per second.
+Almost a track lap per second.

-However, in this document, I'll be covering the methodology used to arrive at the above speeds.
+What follows is the methodology used to arrive at the above speeds.

 ## Calculating rotational speed - trigonometry